la2050/archive/_projects/2015/fruit-change.md

   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23782%252Fdisplay%252FIMG_7734.jpeg=c570x385
 project_areas: []
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: KPCC announcement Organization(s) name(s): Fruit Change Organization(s) mailing address(es): '463 W 14th St, San Pedro, CA 90731' Organization(s) website(s): 'http://www.fruitchange.com/'
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Fruit Change Organization(s) mailing address(es): '463 W 14th St, San Pedro, CA 90731' Organization(s) website(s): 'http://www.fruitchange.com/'